-Mr. Rood informed that the on-site meeting via Zoom took place on June 24, 2020.
-The future bridge location and its size was discussed at the meeting.
-Mr. Rood added that the incidentals and bridge construction costs will be borne by Mr. Grondin, but future maintenance would be shared by the owner and upstream affected lands and roads.
-Mr. Rood informed that Mr. Grondin preferred a top width of 8 metres with the most cost effective headwalls of riprap sloped end treatment on filter cloth.
+Mr. Rood advised that the incidentals and bridge construction costs will be borne by Mr. Grondin, parcel 520-02300, but future maintenance would be shared between the owner and upstream affected lands and roads.
+Mr. Rood informed that the estimated cost of the project is \$25,225.00.